Types of Disability Benefits

 If you anticipate being disabled for at least 90 consecutive days, you can apply during the 90-day period; you do not have to wait until you have met the 90-day requirement.
 You can apply while receiving paid leave, but PERS cannot make disability payments for any month that you received salary or paid leave benefits from your employer, not including of the lump-sum payoff of accrued vacation or compensatory time.

 Upon receipt of the completed forms, PERS will contact your doctor(s) to obtain information.
 PERS staff may also request information from your employer, previous employers, workers' compensation, or private insurance companies.
-The PERS staff and medical advisor will review this information and make a recommendation to the PERS executive director, who acts for the PERS Board.
-If PERS approves your disability retirement, you will receive an approval packet.
+The PERS staff and medical advisor will review this information and make a recommendation to the PERS director, who acts for the PERS Board.
+If PERS approves your disability, you will receive an approval packet.

 The benefit payment process begins once you have submitted the required forms.
 Your employer also has mandatory forms that PERS must receive before it can pay benefits.

 Benefits are effective the first of the month following the last month in which you received salary from your employer (not including the lump-sum payoff of vacation or compensatory payoffs).
 PERS will not pay any benefits until you have been physically off the job for 90 consecutive days.
-After the 90-day period, however, benefits paid are retroactive to your effective disability retirement date if no salary has been paid for that time.
+After the 90-day period, however, benefits paid are retroactive to your effective disability date if no salary has been paid for that time.

 Exams and Work Limits